 “Trying to find the balance between hoping in the shadows versus being in the light,” Figaro said, is very difficult.
 “I cannot use the seven years of blood, sweat, and tears I put into my business.”

-“It doesn’t make sense to put down that kind of experience,” Messina said.
+“It doesn’t make sense to put down that kind of experience,” Messina noted.

 The cronyism or aggressive advocacy needed to obtain a town resolution was discussed at length.
-Some lamented those with friends in town government who could charm them behind closed doors and get local approval, unlike neophytes.
+Some lamented those with friends in town government who can charm them behind closed doors can get local approval.
+It’s very different for neophytes.

-“Ultimately, we’re going to a file a lawsuit to get into a town,” Messina said.
+“Ultimately, we’re going to file a lawsuit to get into a town,” Messina said.

-“The CRC has unintentionally failed with how much power towns have,” Messina said.
+“The CRC has unintentionally failed with how much power towns have,” he added.

 Towns in New Jersey have a lot of power in the first place.